 - Prepare and style your hair as you would like it.

-- Style guests, bridesmaids and mothers hair as required.
+- Style mothers, bridesmaids and guests hair as required.

-- Make sure everyone has immaculately dressed hair so that they look superb on the wedding photographs.
+- Ensure everyone has immaculately styled hair so that they look splendid on the wedding pictures.

 Nice To Have